Custom fields

 }

-In the above example, the dependent custom field URL payload will contain the ID of the custom field it's dependent on (i.e. the POST request for the remote options URL that loads a list of items will contain the board Id on which the items are located).
+In the example mentioned above, the dependent custom field URL payload will contain the ID of the custom field it's dependent on (i.e., the POST request for the remote options URL that loads a list of items will contain the board ID on which the items are located).

 Pagination for remote options